“Distinguishing the Views: Moonlight to Illuminate the Points of the Supreme Path (Lta ba’i shan ‘byed)” — Gorampa Sönam Senge, 1469.

 • Draws on: Candrakīrti’s Madhyamakāvatāra and Prasannapadā; Red mda’ ba’s critique of Jonang; Rongtonpa’s teachings

-• Supports: the paper’s claim that the hermeneutical framework produces sophisticated internal debate rather than the incoherent readings found when the framework is absent
+• Supports: this wiki’s claim that the hermeneutical framework produces sophisticated internal debate rather than the incoherent readings found when the framework is absent

 • Engages with same concepts as: Mūlamadhyamakakārikā (the catuṣkoṭi, the Two Truths), Madhyamakāvatāra